Vinai/customer-activation/README.markdown

 The Extension was designed to be used together with the [Netzarbeiter_LoginCatalog][] extension Netzarbeiter_LoginCatalog only shows products to customers that are logged in.
-There also is the Extension [Netzarbeiter_GroupsCatalog][] which may suit your needs better, you have to evaluate yourself what is the best solution for your case.
+There also is the Extension [Netzarbeiter_GroupsCatalog2][] which may suit your needs better, you have to evaluate yourself what is the best solution for your case.

 This module can also be installed from [Magento Connect][mc].